facebookarchive/presto-odbc/README.md

 ## Current State of Affairs:

 * Only works on Windows
-* Many functions are unimplemented
-* Most functions are not *fully* implemented
+* Many functions are not implemented, the driver does *not* meet the "Core" level of [ODBC conformance](odbc-conformance.md)
 * The only error handling in place is a "catch and log" strategy
-* Only queries with bigints, varchars, and doubles are supported
 * Most queries will work as expected
+* Tableau works correctly for the cases we have tried
+* MS Query is tested and will work as soon as we write a simple GUI

 ## Goals:

-* Full ODBC 3.0 (possibly 3.8) comformance
+* Full ODBC 3.51 conformance
 * Full support on Windows/Mac/Linux
 * Seamless integration with Tableau